 The combining nonmajor governmental funds balance sheet - modified cash basis, and the combining nonmajor governmental funds revenues, expenditures, and changes in fund balances - modified cash basis are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the combining nonmajor governmental funds balance sheet - modified cash basis, and the combining nonmajor governmental funds balance sheet - modified cash basis, and the combining nonmajor governmental funds balance sheet in fund statements are fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+In our opinion, the combining nonmajor governmental funds balance sheet - modified cash basis, and the combining nonmajor governmental funds revenues, expenditures, and changes in fund balances - modified cash basis are fairly stated, in all material respects, in relation to the basic financial statements as a whole.

-The budgetary comparison schedules and schedule of contributions have not been subjected to the auditing procedures applied in the audit of the basic financial statements, and accordingly, we do not express an opinion or provide any assurance on them.
+The budgetary comparison schedules and schedule of contributions have not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we do not express an opinion or provide any assurance on them.